Libertree/libertree/INSTALLATION.md

-On Debian and Ubuntu, you will likely also need to install the development package, libpq-dev, or the Ruby 'pg' gem may fail to install.

 If a web server proxy will be used (recommended), install it as well.
 This could be Apache, or Nginx, or anything equivalent.
 Under Gentoo: